 Let’s have a look at French knots first, as they are more commonly used.
-(I’m using 4 strands here, to get a knot that’s big enough that you can see its shape)
+I’m using 4 strands here, so that the knots are big enough for their shape to show clearly.

 1 Twist the thread around the needle 3 times:

-2 Tighten the thread around the needle and keep it tight with your left hand (or right hand if you’re left-handed), then push the needle down through the fabric 1 strand of fabric away (diagonally) from where you started the stitch (don’t go through the initial hole otherwise your knot might get dragged through the fabric).
+2 Tighten the thread around the needle and keep it tight with your left hand (or right hand if you’re left-handed), then push the needle down through the fabric 1 strand of fabric away (diagonally) from where you started the stitch.
+Take care NOT to go through the initial hole, otherwise the knot might get dragged through to the back of the fabric.

 Now let’s look at the Colonial knot, which is actually easier to stitch, once you’ve got your head around it (still using 4 strands, here):

-1 (You can see the finished French knot on the left.)
-For the Colonial knot, you need to create a bridge with the thread, and place your needle under it (that’s the bit that’s likely to mess with your brain, if you’re used to French knots!
+1 [Note: the knot on the left is the finished French knot, so that you can compare both knots] For the Colonial knot, you need to create a bridge with the thread, and place the needle under it.
+That’s the bit that’s most likely to mess with your brain, if you’re used to French knots!
 Notice how the thread twists to the right rather than the left, so you cannot twist it around the needle.
-That’s why you’ve got to create the curl first (the “bridge”) THEN put the needle through it.
-This way, it’s a piece of cake!):
+That’s why you’ve got to create the loop first (the “bridge”) THEN put the needle through it.
+This way, it’s a piece of cake!

-2 Then twist the thread around the needle once, in the opposite direction, creating a figure of 8.
+2 Then twist the thread around the tip of the needle, once, creating a figure of 8.

-3 As for a French knot, tighten the thread around your needle and keep it tight with your left hand, while you push the needle down through the fabric just next to where you started the stitch.
+3 As we did earlier for a French knot, tighten the thread around the needle and keep it tight with your left hand, while you push the needle down through the fabric just next to where you started the stitch.